blade34242/opsdash-operational-dashboard-nextcloud/README.md

 4. For Playwright fixes, add/update QA fixtures or seeding scripts as needed.

 ### Architecture note
-The `/overview/load` flow still lives in `OverviewController.php` (monolithic) and is scheduled to be carved into services (`OverviewAggregationService` et al.) so aggregation, sanitisation, and HTTP wiring stay separate.
-Until that refactor lands, keep tests/fixtures in sync when touching controller logic.
+The `/overview/load` flow lives in `OverviewController.php` and is being carved into services (`OverviewEventsCollector`, `OverviewAggregationService`, etc.) so aggregation, sanitisation, and HTTP wiring stay separate.
+Write endpoints are already split into dedicated controllers (`PersistController`, `NotesController`, `PresetsController`).
+Keep tests/fixtures in sync whenever backend payloads change.

 Happy dashboarding! 🎉